pzhang87/sampleteach/readme.md

 ## Learning Objectives

-* compare and contrast OOP in Ruby and Javascript
+* compare and contrast objects in Ruby and Javascript
 * learn to use constructor functions to create objects
 * understand how to attach attributes and methods to an object via `prototype` property